 Cycle around seven lakes in two countries

-There are a few loops you can do, allowing you to go back in hotel in the afternoon for the post ride lunch.
+There are a few loops you can do, allowing you to go back to hotel in the afternoon for the post ride lunch.
 This is a flexible area offering you the opportunity to ride through back roads, to extend or shorten the rides depending on your fitness level.

-The best cycling routes for rodies
+The best cycling routes for roadies

 We have local guides on hand who know the area intimately, so much of the ride is on roads through quiet woodland.
 90% of the traffic is on the main roads, once you turn off you can go hours without encountering another vehicle.
 At times you can ride through tiny and secluded villages, some with cobblestones paths, others with roads wide enough for one car only.

 For example: the grand resorts of Stresa and Pallanza and the famous Borromeo islands (Bella, Madre and Superiore) that lie between them is considered by many to be the “must see” destination in the whole of Italy.